 Public Transport in Denmark

-Most people prefer to know a bit about the public transport system in the country they will be visiting before they arrive, and frankly, we would too.
-Therefore, we’ve come up with a guide to introduce you to the public transport system in Denmark.
-After you have read the guide, we hope you’ll know just how to get around!
+Most people prefer to know about the public transport system in the country they will be visiting before they arrive.
+Frankly, we would too.
+Therefore, we have a guide to introduce you to the public transport system in Denmark.

-Although Denmark is a relatively small country, it is made of more than 400 islands, so a well-connected transport system is necessary to meet the demands of the Danes who travel to work and school each day.
-When Danes aren’t driving their cars or using their bicycles - which they do a lot - their primary means of transportation are buses, trains and metro.
+Although Denmark is a relatively small country, it has more than 400 islands, so a well-connected transport system is necessary to meet the demands of Danes who travel to and from work and school each day.
+When Danes aren’t driving their cars or using their bicycles - which they do frequently - their primary means of transportation are buses, trains and Metro.
 The transport system in Denmark is generally reliable, especially in larger cities such as Aarhus and Odense.
-The metro has been award “Best Metro” and “Best Driverless Metro” at the 2010 Metrorail Congress in London.
+The Metro won awards for “Best Metro” and “Best Driverless Metro” at the 2010 Metrorail Congress in London.

 Other Transport Options

 Find out about other transport options in Denmark's three major cities.
-Learn more about biking in Copenhagen.
-This is an easy way to get around.
+Learn more about biking in Copenhagen, an easy way to get around.
 Copenhagen is one of the best cities in the world for biking.

-Our second largest city, Aarhus, is not to be beaten.
-They believe they are the best bike city!
-Here are some practical guidelines for biking in the city of Aarhus.
-Need to rent a city bike while on holiday in Aarhus?
+Aarhus, our second-largest city, is one of the best bike cities.
+Learn some practical guidelines for biking in the city of Aarhus.
+Do you need to rent a city bike while on holiday in Aarhus?
 Learn more here.